legdba/servicebox/README.md

 See Swagger definition and sample CURL commands at http://yourhost:8080/api/v2/swagger.yaml See Swagger-UI at http://yourhost:8080/docs/ (mind the final '/').

+Prometheus metrics are exposed on http://yourhost:8080/metrics See Prometheus section above for the list of generated metrics.

 # License
 This software is under Apache 2.0 license.